camconrad/compensator/README.md

 1. **Create Compensator**: Call `CompensatorFactory.createCompensatorForSelf()` to deploy your contract
 2. **Supply COMP**: Supply COMP into your `Compensator` contract to fund delegator rewards
 3. **Set Reward Rate**: Define the reward rate (in COMP per second) to distribute rewards
-4. **Vote on Proposals**: Cast votes on Compound governance proposals
-5. **Earn from Stakes**: Receive winning stakes when you vote correctly on proposals
+4. **Manage Rewards**: Monitor and adjust reward distribution as needed
-6. **Withdraw COMP**: Withdraw unused COMP as needed (pending rewards reserved)
+5. **Withdraw COMP**: Withdraw unused COMP as needed (pending rewards reserved)

 ### For Delegators
-1. **Find a Delegate**: Browse available delegates and their performance metrics
+1. **Find a Delegate**: Browse available delegates and their reward rates
-2. **Delegate COMP**: Delegate COMP to a delegate's `Compensator` contract to start earning
+2. **Delegate COMP**: Delegate COMP tokens to a delegate's `Compensator` contract to start earning
-3. **Stake on Proposals**: Stake COMP on proposal outcomes (For/Against) to incentivize voting
-4. **Monitor Performance**: Track delegate voting success and reward rates
+3. **Monitor Rewards**: Track your accrued rewards and delegate performance
-5. **Claim Rewards**: Claim your proportionally accrued COMP rewards at any time
+4. **Claim Rewards**: Claim your proportionally accrued COMP rewards at any time
-6. **Reclaim Stakes**: Reclaim losing stakes after proposal resolution
+5. **Withdraw COMP**: Withdraw your delegated COMP tokens when desired

 ## Development